contiv/vpp/docs/dev-guide/POLICIES.md

 the traffic entering VPP from the given pod, whereas egress rules should be confronted with all the traffic leaving VPP towards the pod.

-Not every network stack supports access-control for both directions, however.
-Additionally, [services][services-dev-guide] allow to reference a group of pods by VIP but rules only consider real pod IP addresses.
-This means that translation and load-balancing have to happen before the ingress rules are applied, which is not possible in VPP.
-The renderers therefore have to further transform and combine ingress and egress rules into a single direction, see [rule transformations][rule-transformations].

 The order at which the rules are applied for a given pod is important as well.
 The renderer which applies the rules for the destination network stack has 3 valid options of ordering: